br3ndonland/vue-mastery-notes/vue-mastery-02-real-world.md

           {
             path: "/",
             name: "home",
-            component: Home
+            component: Home,
           },
           {
             path: "/about",
             name: "about",
-            component: About
+            component: About,
-          }
+          },
-        ]
+        ],
       })
       ```